 My heart skipped a beat.

-My face dropped as the earth shattering realization engulfed me.
+My smile instantly erased as the earth shattering realization engulfed me.

 My actions just stole from me a chance to play.
 They had silenced my inner voice making my true feelings invisible.